 All this has to do with a company called "Schufa Holding AG".
 Schufa Holding AG is a credit investigation company which collects information from consumers and companies involved in the lending process.
 Schufa Holding will review your past payment history, and forecasts your payment behaviour in the future in the form of figures ("Schufa score").
 This process is called credit rating.

 Schufa Holding AG demands money for the credit report.
 However, according to German law, you are entitled to receive a free Schufa report once a year.
 Doing so will help you check what information is stored, where it came from, and to whom it was forwarded.
+We have created an animation video to show you how to get a free Schufa in a few steps.

-Some loan sharks may offer you money without a Schufa inquiry in newspaper ads or on the Internet.
+Important: Some loan sharks may offer you money without a Schufa inquiry in newspaper ads or on the Internet.
 Do not fall for it!
 A majority of these offers are fraudulent.

 Why do landlords demand a Schufa statement?